6 Signs Of A Highly Compatible Partnership That Can Go The Distance, According To Psychology

 Sometimes it's not a matter of finding the right relationship, but realizing when you have it.

-The story about love that we're sold is one in which it makes everything happy and light and easy.
+The love story that we're sold is one in which it makes everything happy and light and easy.
 Even if we think we're wise enough to see beyond it, most people subconsciously succumb in one way or another.
+Maybe it isn't about being able to determine whether or not someone is the highly compatible "right fit" for us but being able to determine how far we're willing to push ourselves to see.

+Oftentimes, the partnerships we're in aren't wrong, they're just not what we imagined they'd be.
 At some point or another, most people need a gentle wake-up call — a little reminder that love is what we foster, not what we find.

-1. You feel at peace.
+1. You feel at peace

 In any other situation, this would put you at ease.
 But lately, it's left you questioning whether or not that romantic spark still exists.